FH-Tutorials/wsdl_example/README.md

 This solution includes an eclipse project file and may be directly opened there with "File"->"Open Projects from File System..".

-It illustrates the usage of a web-service located at BLZService [http://www.thomas-bayer.com/axis2/services/BLZService?wsdl].
+It illustrates the usage of a web-service located at [BLZService](http://www.thomas-bayer.com/axis2/services/BLZService?wsdl).

 ## Run